countable-web/open-source-corporation/hr/GIT.md

 git checkout -b fireball-spell
 ```

-Do you work work, commit, push.
+Do your work, commit, push.

 ```
 git commit -a -m "Added the Fireball ability to wizards, Trello ticket #51"